arsalanhub/vercel/README.md

 3. Interact with redis-cli using `docker-compose -f redis.yaml exec redis redis-cli`
 4. Build the services using `npx tsc -b`
 5. Start the services `node dist/index.js`
+6. Make sure `deplyment-bucket` named bucket exists for this all to work.